Salvador-Labs/Automated-PWPID/README.md

 <pre>python main.py "./path/to/file.npy" thresh -b_thresh 0.0 -t_thresh 5.0 -nthresh 100 -mode parallel </pre>

-The code snipped above will compute the gradient image of `file.npy` and run the gradient threshold sweep from `0.0` to `5.0` with `100` values.
+The code snippet above will compute the gradient image of `file.npy` and run the gradient threshold sweep from `0.0` to `5.0` with `100` values.
 Results will be saved in `num_markers.csv`

 If wanting to watershed an image at a specific gradient threshold: